5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 Who are candidates for surgery?

-Patients evaluated by a multidisciplinary oncology committee considering disease extent, general condition, and response to previous treatments Thorough preoperative assessment is essential for correct patient selection.
+Patients evaluated by a multidisciplinary oncology committee considering disease extent, general condition, and response to previous treatments.

 What risks does the intervention involve?

-Complex procedure with inherent risks, but an expert team and international protocols minimize complications Experienced high-volume centres significantly reduce complication rates.
+Complex procedure with inherent risks, but expert team and international protocols minimize complications.

 What is the estimated duration of the procedure?

-Generally 6-12 hours in a single surgical procedure, depending on case complexity, with continuous adjustment based on intraoperative findings of the case.
+Generally 6-12 hours in a single surgical procedure, depending on case complexity.

 How long is hospitalization required?